Skip to main content

 Begin typing to search, use arrow keys to navigate, use enter to select

-What is Native Peoples Law?
+What Is Native Peoples Law?

 Definition of Native Peoples Law

-Native Peoples Law governs the Native Americans, Native Hawaiians, and Alaska Natives that live in the United States.
-These Native Americans are actually governed by multiple legal structures.
-First, each tribe may create and enforce its own tribal law.
-The federal government issued several statutes and treaties that affect the provision of services to people on Native American reservations.
+Multiple legal structures govern Native Americans.
+First, each tribe may create and enforce its tribal law.
+The federal government issued several statutes and treaties that affect the services to people on Native American reservations.
 Some states may also impose some restrictions on Native Americans.

 Practice Area Notes